kensanata/oddmuse6/README.md

 ### Changes

-One page name is special: viewing this page lists recent changes on the wiki instead of the page itself.
+One page name is special: viewing this page lists recent changes on the wiki instead of showing the page itself.
 By default, this page is called "Changes".
 It's name is stored in an environment variable:

 - `ODDMUSE_CHANGES` is the page which acts as an alias for the `/changes` route.
 The default is `Changes`.

-This means that you can add `Changes` to the main menu and it'll work.
-This also means that you cannot edit the `Changes` page: it's content is inaccessible.
+This means that you cannot edit the `Changes` page: it's content is inaccessible as the automatic list of recent changes is displayed instead.

 Don't forget to change the `changes.sp6` template if you change the name of this page.

-Here's an example of how to have a page called "RecentChanges":
+Here's an example of how to have a page called "Updates":

-1. Set the `ODDMUSE_MENU` environment variable to `Home, RecentChanges, About`.
-This makes sure that "RecentChanges" shows up in the menu.
+1. Set the `ODDMUSE_MENU` environment variable to `Home, Updates, About`.
+This makes sure that "Updates" shows up in the menu.

-2. Set the `ODDMUSE_CHANGES` environment variable to `RecentChanges`.
+2. Set the `ODDMUSE_CHANGES` environment variable to `Updates`.
 This makes sure that clicking on the link is the equivalent of visiting `/changes`.

-3. Edit the `changes.sp6` template and replace occurences of "Changes" with "RecentChanges" in the `title` element and the `h1` element such that there is no mismatch between the link and the title.
+3. Edit the `changes.sp6` template and replace occurences of "Changes" with "Updates" in the `title` element and the `h1` element such that there is no mismatch between the link and the title.

 ### Resources

 The following variables point to directories used to server resources.
-More on that below.

 - `ODDMUSE_IMAGES`
 - `ODDMUSE_CSS`